Mrdeejonez/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2-hellofile prints the contents inside etx/passwd and prints it to the console

 3-twofiles prints the contents of passwd and host

+4-lastlines prints the last 10 lines in passwd